immutable-js/immutable-js/CONTRIBUTING.md

  6. Be sure to commit the generated JS in `/dist`.
  7. If you haven't already, complete the Contributor License Agreement ("CLA").

+## Documentation

+Documentation for Immutable.js (hosted at http://facebook.github.io/immutable-js)
+is developed in `pages/`.
+Run `npm start` to get a local copy in your browser while making edits.

 ## Contributor License Agreement ("CLA")

 In order to accept your pull request, we need you to submit a CLA.
 You only need